daviatorstorm/BibaViewEngine/README.md

 {
     ...

-    services.AddBibaViewEngine();
+    services.AddBibaViewEngine<AppComponent>();

     ...
 }
 ```

-It will add some main Biba engine services to application DI.
+It will add some main Biba engine services and AppComponent to application DI

 ```
 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory) {
     ...

+    app.UseStaticFiles();
     app.UseBibaViewEngine();

     ...
 }
 ```

-It will add Biba engine middlewares and features to main application pipeline.
+It will add Biba engine middlewares and features to main application pipeline

-By defalt, when application starts Biba engine take wwwroot/index.html and makes a build wwwroot/index.build.html page that serves to browser.
+By defalt, when application starts Biba engine copy biba.min.js file to `wwwroot` directory

-Now you can add your components.
+Now you can add your components

 ## Components

 To create a component first create a folder calls `Client` in project root directory.
-There you can create your components.
+There you can create your components

-Add a component called `AppComponent.cs`
+Add a component called `AppComponent.cs` with base constructor.
+Each component injecting to DI

-Write a next code to that file.
+Write a next code to that file

 ```
 using BibaViewEngine;
+using BibaViewEngine.Compiler;

 namespace YourNamespace.Client
 {
     public class AppComponent : Component
     {
+        public AppComponent(BibaCompiler bibaCompiler)
+            : base(bibaCompiler)
+        {
         }
     }
+}
 ```

 > Note
 >
-> Every component must inherit `BibaViewEngine.Component` base class, because, BibaEngine searches component classes by this base class and it have a base implementation behavior that needed for every component.
+> Every component must inherit `BibaViewEngine.Component` class, because BibaEngine searches component classes by this base class and it have a base implementation behavior that needed for every component

-Then add a template called `AppComponent.html` in same location and write some html code there
+Then add a template called `AppComponent.html` in same location as AppComponnet.cs and write some html code there

 ```
 <div>